diamantidis/ios-graphql/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Twitter: @diamantidis_io](https://img.shields.io/badge/Twitter-@diamantidis_io-blue.svg?logo=twitter&color=1da1f2&style=flat)](https://twitter.com/diamantidis_io)

 A demo iOS app that uses [Apollo iOS] to communicate with a [GraphQL server built with Vapor].
-This app was built as a demonstration demo for the posts ["Swift ❤️ GraphQL: How to create a GraphQL server with Vapor and an iOS app as a client"] and ["Custom GraphQL types on Swift projects"] that I published on my [personal blog].
+This app was built as a demonstration demo for the posts ["Swift ❤️ GraphQL: How to create a GraphQL server with Vapor and an iOS app as a client"], ["Custom GraphQL types on Swift projects"] and ["GraphQL mutations for iOS apps"] that I published on my [personal blog].
 You can always refer to those posts if you want to find more information about this project.

 ## Requirements
 * Xcode 11